Literature

-Literature is any collection of written work, but it is also used more narrowly for writings specifically considered to be an art form, especially prose fiction, drama, and poetry.
+Literature is any collection of written work, but it is also used more narrowly for writings specifically considered to be an art form, especially novels, plays, and poems.
+It includes both print and digital writing.
 In recent centuries, the definition has expanded to include oral literature, much of which has been transcribed.
-Literature is a method of recording, preserving, and transmitting knowledge and entertainment, and can also have a social, psychological, spiritual, or political role.
+Literature is a method of recording, preserving, and transmitting knowledge and entertainment.
+It can also have a social, psychological, spiritual, or political role.

-Literature, as an art form, can also include works in various non-fiction genres, such as biography, diaries, memoir, letters, and essays.
-Within its broad definition, literature includes non-fictional books, articles or other printed information on a particular subject.
+Literary criticism is one of the oldest academic disciplines, and is concerned with the literary merit or intellectual significance of specific texts.
+The study of books and other texts as artifacts or traditions is instead encompassed by textual criticism or the history of the book.
+"Literature", as an art form, is sometimes used synonymously with literary fiction, fiction written with the goal of artistic merit, but can also include works in various non-fiction genres, such as biography, diaries, memoirs, letters, and essays.
+Within this broader definition, literature includes non-fictional books, articles, or other written information on a particular subject.